moorepants/dissertation/davisbicycle.rst

 ~~~~~~~~~~~~~~

 :cite:`Limebeer2006`
-   Limebeer and Sharp show a graph of a steer torque prefilter (i.e. torque
+   Limebeer and Sharp show a graph of a steer torque pre-filter (i.e. torque
    generated for roll control) output to command a ~40 degree roll angle for
    the benchmark bicycle model.
 The torques are in the realm of -0.5 to 2.5 Nm.
 :cite:`Sharp2007a`